2i2c-org/infrastructure/docs/sre-guide/support/admin-users.md

 ## Caveats & future work

-We don't have a clearly stated policy on wether admin access should be granted via config or via existing admins marking other users as admin.
+We don't have a clearly stated policy on whether admin access should be granted via config or via existing admins marking other users as admin.
 Marking other users as admins via the admin interface may cause them to lose that status if we ever have to nuke and redeploy